Keep all of your citations in one safe place

 In most cases, for the second container, only the title of the second container and the location is needed.
 Why?
-In order for readers to locate the source themselves, they'll most likely use the majority of the information found in the first part of the citation.
+For readers to locate the source themselves, they'll most likely use the majority of the information found in the first part of the citation.

 Sallis, James, et al. "Physical Education's Role in Public Health: Steps Forward and Backward Over 20 Years and Hope for the Future."
 Research Quarterly for Exercise and Sport, vol. 83, no. 2, Jun.
 2012, pp. 125-135.
 ProQuest, ezproxy.nypl.org/login?url=http://search.proquest.com/docview/1023317255?accountid=35635.

 Baker, Martha.
 "Fashion: Isaac in Wonderland."
 New York Magazine, vol. 24, no. 3, 21 Jan.
 1991, pp. 50-54.
 Google Books, books.google.com/books?id=PukCAAAAMBAJ&lpg=PP1&dq=magazine&pg=PP1#v=onepage&q=magazine&f=false.

 In MLA citing, when there are other individuals (besides the author) who play a significant role in your research, include them in this section of the citation.
 Other contributors can also be added to help individuals locate the source themselves.
 You can add as many other contributors as you like.

 Start this part of the citation with the individual's role, followed by the word "by".
-Notice that if other contributors are added after a period, capitalize the first letter in the individual's role.
-If it follows a comma, the role should start with a lowercase letter.
+Notice that when adding other contributors after a period, you capitalize the first letter of the individual's role.
+When adding other contributors after a comma, you lowercase the first letter of the individual’s role.